 If you cannot pay your tax bill in full, you may be able to arrange a payment plan with the state.
 Such requests are considered on a case-to-case basis.
 If authorized, interest may continue to accrue on whatever portion of the bill remains unpaid.

 It is important to comply with any terms and conditions set forth by the DOT, lest you incur a further penalty or an enforced collection process.
 If you are facing financial hardship or otherwise doubt your ability to follow an accepted payment plan, the DOT may accept an adjustment of terms.

 Power of Attorney

-You may opt to have a qualified individual stand in for you before the DOT by completing and submitting the appropriate documentation.
+You may opt to have a qualified individual stand-in for you before the DOT by completing and submitting the appropriate documentation.

 Anyone deemed a responsible person within a corporation may be held liable for the corporation’s taxes.
 Generally, a responsible person is deemed as such by their handling of taxes due to the state on behalf of the organization.

-New Jersey participates in a number of set-off/offset programs, which involve the diversion of refunds and other payments from the government in order to resolve state or federal debts.
+New Jersey participates in a number of set-off/offset programs, which involve the diversion of refunds and other payments from the government in order to resolve state or federal liabilities.
 Individuals and businesses can both be subject to one of these programs.